Zilounay/YoureNotDoneYetMobile/README.md

 -----

 ### b : Numbers
-You're not done yet if you have not thoroughly tested all your number inputs
+You're not done yet if you have not thoroughly tested all your number inputs with
 - [ ] Only zero : `0`
 - [ ] Decimals : `13.37` or `13,37`(mind the separator depending on the locale ! )
 - [ ] Negative numbers : `-1337`